ykalumba/text-mining.-/README.md

 Precision: Reflects the accuracy of positive predictions.
 For instance, the model achieves high precision for 'claims procedure' (0.95), indicating that when it predicts this class, it is usually correct.

-However, some classes like ' misrepresentation, fraud & indemnity' (0.00) have a very low precision.
+However, some classes like "misrepresentation, fraud & indemnity" (0.00) have a very low precision.
 Recall: Represents the model's ability to capture all positive instances.

-High recall values, such as for 'Miscellaneuous ' (1.00), indicate effective identification of true positives.
+High recall values, such as for 'Miscellaneuous' (1.00), indicate effective identification of true positives.
 The implication is that the model is over-predicting certain classes while failing to discriminate accurately between closely related legal themes.
 However, classes like 'misrepresentation', ‘indemnity‘ and 'fraud’ have a recall of 0.00, suggesting that the model struggles to identify instances of these classes.
 F1-Score: The harmonic means of precision and recall.
 It provides a balanced measure of a model's overall performance.

-High F1 scores are observed for ' Miscellaneuous' (0.93) and 'claims procedure' (0.72).
+High F1 scores are observed for 'Miscellaneuous' (0.93) and 'claims procedure' (0.72).
 While the model demonstrates high precision and recall for some classes.
 The overall accuracy is 88%, indicating the proportion of correctly classified instances.